bsmith89/human-gut-diversity-manuscript/manuscript.md

 sufficient time,
 ecological drift results in the loss of diversity.
-This is because the random walk ultimately leads to extinction, a non-reversable event.
+This is because the random walk ultimately leads to extinction, a non-reversible event.
 Whereas niche processes are deterministic and standard mathematical models describe dynamics in infinitely large communities, ecological drift is strongest in small populations, where